-Thank you for being part of Time to Talk Day 2023.
+Thank you for being part of Time to Talk Day 2025.

-After a couple of years of digital Time to Talk Days, we're delighted to get back out for this year's campaign and get as many people talking about mental health as we can.
+We're delighted to be heading back out into schools and youth work settings across Scotland for this year's campaign, to get as many young people talking about mental health as we can on Thursday 6 February 2025.

-Creating open and understanding spaces for young people allows those with mental health problems to feel seen and heard.
+Creating an open and understanding community allows those of us with mental health problems to feel seen and heard.
 It doesn't take much to show someone you're there and willing to listen.

-We want everyone to feel comfortable talking about mental health - whenever they like.
-Talking about mental health reduces stigma, helping to create supportive spaces where young people can talk openly about mental health and feel empowered to seek help when we need it.
+Talking about mental health reduces stigma, helping to create supportive communities where we can talk openly about mental health and feel empowered to seek help when we need it.